 President Donald Trump sent a proposed FY2021 budget request On February 10, 2020.
 The request included $740.5 billion for National Security, allocating $705.4 billion for the Department of Defense.
-The proposed budget supports the National Defense Strategy with an emphasis on four key goals: improving military readiness through modernization and growing a more lethal military force, strengthening alliances and making new partners, reforming the Department of Defense for effectiveness and accountability, and increasing support for military members and their families.
+The budget supports the National Defense Strategy with an emphasis on four key goals: improving military readiness through modernization and growing a more lethal military force, strengthening alliances and making new partners, reforming the Department of Defense for effectiveness and accountability, and increasing support for military members and their families.

 Highlights of the proposed 2021 Defense Budget